beginning of content

 What should I look for in a health insurance policy for pregnancy and birth?

-It's a good idea to check with the hospital, your doctor and/or midwife before taking out private health insurance, to ensure you have the cover you need, and so you understand any costs you may need to pay.
+It's a good idea to check with the hospital, your doctor and/or midwife before taking out private health insurance.
+Make sure you have the cover you need and understand any extra costs that you may need to pay.

-Check the health insurance policy carefully, as some don’t cover obstetrics, midwifery, or may only pay restricted benefits that will only cover you as a private patient in a public hospital.
+Check the health insurance policy carefully, as some don’t cover obstetrics or midwifery.
+Alternatively, they may only pay restricted benefits.
+For example, they may only cover you as a private patient in a public hospital.

-It’s important your baby is covered from birth in case they need immediate hospital or other medical care.
+It’s important that your baby is covered from birth in case they need immediate hospital treatment or other medical care.

-Check with your fund about their rules for covering newborn babies, and ask if your baby will automatically be covered after the birth or if you will need to change to a family policy.
+Every fund has different policies about covering newborn babies.
+It’s important to check with your fund about their rules for covering newborn babies.
+You should ask if your baby will automatically be covered after the birth under your own policy, or if you will need to change to a family policy.

 What if my baby is unwell or premature?

-Your baby will be charged separately for their nursery care, as well as the charges for your hospital stay.
-Check with your health fund to see if your baby is covered.
+Your baby will be charged separately for their nursery care, in addition to the charges for your hospital stay.
+Check with your health fund to see what your baby is covered for.

 What if I am having twins or triplets or more?

-If you are expecting a multiple pregnancy, you will be charged for the care of your babies in hospital.
-Check with your hospital about the costs to expect with multiple births and with your private health fund to see what costs are covered.
+A multiple pregnancy can increase your costs significantly.
+Check with your hospital about the costs to expect with multiple births, and check with your private health fund to see what costs are covered.

-If you’re expecting twins or more, there’s a higher chance they could be born prematurely.
-Some multiple births involve care in the NICU for days or weeks.
+If you’re expecting twins, triplets or more, there’s a higher chance they might be born prematurely and will need to be admitted to hospital.
+Some multiple births involve care in the NICU for days or weeks, which can be very expensive.

 Some costs are not covered by private health insurance.
 These may include:

-What happens if I’m pregnant but I’m not covered by my health insurance policy?
+What happens if I’m pregnant, but I’m not covered by my private health insurance policy?

-The Private Health Insurance Ombudsman has more information about private health insurance and can help you to compare policies.
+You can contact the Private Health Insurance Ombudsman for information about private health insurance and to compare health insurance policies on 1300 737 299.
+They also provide information:

 Speak to a maternal child health nurse